Skip to contents

 Value

 multiblock object including relevant scores and loadings.
-Relevant plotting functions: multiblock_plots
+Relevant plotting functions: multiblock_plots and result functions: multiblock_results.

 Details